rexao/john-smith-utils/README.md

 #### 2. Configure `config.json`

 `"twitch_uid"` : Twitch user ID.
-Tools that convert Twitch user names into UID are available online.
+Tools that convert Twitch usernames into UID are available online.

 `"stv_uid"` : 7TV user ID.
 The ID can be found in the URL of an 7TV user page.